 Research remains an integral component of our tripartite mission.
 The department currently has 65 active prospective and retrospective IRBs.
 There are 11 ongoing clinical trials in partnership with industry to evaluate innovative therapeutic devices and medications in the areas of rhinology, head and neck cancer, sleep and otology.
 This past year, we started a department-wide precision medicine cancer initiative in collaboration with Tempus.
 This summer we are launching a departmental effort to study microbiome alterations in ENT diseases in partnership with Allergy/Immunology.
 The faculty published 55 peer-reviewed articles and book chapters this past academic year, which attests to their commitment to advancing science in our specialty.

 I am incredibly honored to be a part of this tremendous department and organization.
 The clinical differentiation at Rush is second to none as affirmed by the recent accolades bestowed upon us.
-Vizient recognized Rush University Medical Center with the top ranking for delivering the highest quality care amongst the leading 93 major academic medical centers across the country.
-It is the seventh consecutive time that the Medical Center has been ranked in the top five.
+Vizient ranked Rush University Medical Center No. 2 for delivering the highest quality care amongst the leading 101 major academic medical centers across the country.
+It is the eighth consecutive time that the Medical Center has been ranked in the top five.
 The Centers for Medicare and Medicaid Services has designated Rush University Medical Center a five-star rating for quality and patient experience.
 This is the highest designation from CMS and deservingly places us in the top 7% of hospitals nationwide.

 Whether you are a patient, physician or student, I hope you will find information on our website helpful to your needs.